-For this post, I’m gonna write briefly about each of the Lana Del Rey albums I’ve listened to this month.
+For this post, I’m going to write briefly about each of the Lana Del Rey albums I’ve listened to this month.

 Since this is a different type of post than what I normally publish I’ll be describing things in some weird vague terms.
 Get ready throughout the Deep Dive Music Project (not just for this post) to see phrases like “sounds like” “reminds me of” “this vibe is like” “feels like” and so on.
 While I took piano for about 10 years I only have a couple of years of music theory so there won’t be much for “wow I really loved the Gsus7 chord here.
 And the fact that this song is in E Aeolian symbolizes the sad contemplation of humanity.”
-I mean there might some “I think this is in a major key.
-I like how it sounds” but this isn’t going to be very theory-based.
-I’m also not at all familiar with music production so that might not be very detailed or accurate.
+I mean there might be some, “I think this is in a major key.
+I like how it sounds.”
+However in general this project isn’t going to be very theory-based.
+I’m also not at all familiar with music production, so that might not be very detailed or accurate.
 I’ll likely say things like “those drums in the opening on the songs are fucking great” and “I liked the synths (I think) in this song” and so on.

 General Overview and Impressions

 I see images when I listen to a lot of Lana Del Rey’s songs.
-Like in my mind which is weird because I’m not a very visual person.
-I have a hard time picturing things in my mind (meditations that are all you’re walking along a stone path and you come to a big wooden door make me frustrated because visualizing is really hard for me).
+Like in my mind, which is weird because I’m not a very visual person.
+I have a hard time picturing things in my mind (meditations that are all you’re walking along a stone path and you come to a big wooden door make me frustrated because visualizing is really hard for me and I just don’t “see” anything).
 With many of her songs, I could picture little vignettes and scenes in my head.
 This doesn’t happen for me with every music artist.
 Like I love Queen, but I don’t picture anything in my mind when I listen to Queen’s music (I just enjoy some great fucking songs by Queen).

 I find it really interesting when a singer puts on an accent (for lack of a better term) in songs.
 I notice Lana Del Rey does some different vocalizations like this, like the higher, breathy vocalizations she does in songs like “Off To The Races” (in the chorus) and in “Lolita” for example.
-Many of her songs have a story element to it, without being a “once upon a time…” kind of deal and these vocalizations add to the feeling of this story element to some of her music.
+Many of her songs have a story element to it, without being having a folk song structure or “once upon a time…” kind of deal.
+These vocalizations she does adds to the feeling of this story element to some of her music.

-I started with Born to Die Paradise (Deluxe Edition).
+I started with Born to Die – Paradise Edition (Special Version).
 This album is basically Born to Die (which has 12 tracks) and the Paradise EP (which has 8 tracks) in one album.
 There are also a couple of tracks that weren’t on the original release of Born to Die or the Paradise EP as well.
 The handful of the Lana Del Rey songs I knew beforehand were from this album, most being from the Born to Die part of this album.

-Also, the sample of the “hey” voice (not sure what was actually being said, but you hear it several songs) was okay.
+Also, the sample of the “hey” voice (not sure what’s actually being said, but you hear it in several songs) was all right.
 It added to the trip-hop element, and I generally didn’t notice it.
 Except my brain decided that the sample in the song “Blue Jeans” was yelling “Sharks!”
-Now, I understand that is not being said at all, but that’s what my brain decided to hear and I can’t unhear it (like the whole Yanny/Laurel thing from a few years back).
+Now, I understand that’s not what is being said at all, but that’s what my brain decided to hear and I can’t unhear it (like the whole Yanny/Laurel thing from a few years back).
 I hope now you hear “Sharks!” when listening to this song.
 You’re Welcome.

 Ultraviolence (Deluxe Edition)